 Problem #2: The USB Stick has Partitions

-Some older keyboards/controllers only mount removable media if it has no partition table.
-This is a bit confusing, since you might have only one partition, but there might still be a partition table.
-When you format a USB stick without any partition table, you call that formatting it as a “superfloppy.”
+Some larger, modern USB sticks have a partition table—much like an actual hard drive.
+But some older keyboards/controllers only mount removable media if it has no partition table.
+If you format a USB stick as a single partition without any partition table, then it’s in “superfloppy” format.
 This is mandatory for your USB stick to work with the Nalbantov.

 Problem #3: The USB Stick is the Wrong Size

-Not all USB sticks are equal.
 As a rule, speed is often proportional to size, and USB emulators expect very fast USB sticks—which is a bit counterintuitive, since they’re emulating floppy disks!
 Nalbantov officially recommends name-brand 64 GB USB sticks.
 If you’re looking for a good USB stick, see my article on my preferred choice for USB sticks for Nalbantov USB emulators and other devices.

 However, your USB stick might also be too large.
 Many older devices weren’t designed to work with USB sticks larger than 32 GB.
 If you have an older keyboard and are struggling to use your USB stick with it, consider switching to a smaller drive.